Troy, Michigan

+Troy is a city in Oakland County in the U.S. state of Michigan.
+A northern suburb of Detroit, Troy is located about 15 mi north of downtown Detroit.
+As of the 2020 census, the city had a population of 87,294, making Troy the largest community in Oakland County and 13th-most populous municipality in the state.

-Troy was organized as a township in 1827, and sections of the township incorporated much later into the cities of Birmingham, Clawson, and Royal Oak.
-The remainder of the township incorporated as the present-day city of Troy in 1955.
+Troy was organized as a township in 1827, and sections of the township were later incorporated into the cities of Birmingham, Clawson, and Royal Oak.
+The remainder of the township was incorporated as the city of Troy in 1955.

-Troy has become a business and shopping destination in the region, with numerous office centers and the upscale Somerset Collection mall.
-In 2011, Troy was ranked the safest city in Michigan and the 19th safest city in the United States.
-In 2008, Troy was ranked 22nd on a list of "Best Places to Live" in the United States by CNN Money, using criteria including housing, quality of education, economic strength, and recreational opportunities.
-In 2008, Troy was also ranked as the fourth most-affordable U.S. city with a median household income of approximately $79,000.

 History

 The earliest recorded purchases of land in what was known as Troy Township occurred in 1819.
-A couple of years later a settlement known as Troy Corners was established due to Johnson Niles buying 160 acres in the region.
+A couple of years later, a settlement known as Troy Corners was established due to Johnson Niles buying 160 acres in the region.
 The area is currently the north-central area of Troy.
 In 1827 Troy Township was established.
 In 1955, Troy was officially incorporated primarily as a strategy for preventing border cities from taking more land.
+This also helped to establish more robust city services for Troy residents, whose numbers increased rapidly during this time due to Detroiters fleeing the city for the surrounding suburbs.

-It was named after Troy, New York and the ancient city of Troy, as many of the early settlers, as in much of Michigan, originated from New York.
+It was named after Troy, New York and the ancient city of Troy as many of the early settlers, as in much of Michigan, originated from New York.

-Culture

-The Troy Historic Village is a fully interactive historical museum chronicling the different stages of Troy's progression from its first settlers to the city it has become today.
-Located at the corners of Livernois Road and Wattles Road, the village is located behind the old city hall building.
-Open year-round, the village has ten original, complete structures which patrons may enter and observe how they functioned in the past and how they were decorated, as all buildings are full of artifacts from that period.
-Each structure is original and was painstakingly moved from its original location to the museum intact.
-Starting with a log and mud structure used by the first settlers, there is also an 18th-century schoolhouse and estate, a general store, a blacksmith's shop, a church along with the pastor's home, and the old city hall, which acts as a general museum.
-There is a gazebo in the center of the square which will host parties and period bands during annual festivities.
-Many schools from around the area plan field trips to the museum, and the church is also available for weddings.